 - Digikam proved to be very unstable on my Macs (running Mojave and Catalina), but it's a powerful program.
 Maybe it's a specific build version issue, but I can't risk and I'm not in the mood to try everything again.

 Until now I have no complaints.
-Not a single crash and proved to be fast even with my images being on a network file server.
+Not a single crash and proved to be fast, even with my images being on a network file server.

-Again, note that the very long time on certain operations was due to the fact I'm using an external network file server connected by gigabit ethernet.
+Again and again, note that the very long time on certain operations was due to the fact I'm using an external network file server connected by gigabit ethernet.
 Of course, it will be much faster if your data is stored on a local hard disk.
 Like I said before, my NAS is capable of 100 MB/s and a local SATA SSD may easily reach 3 GB/s and depending on its type, exceed 6 GB/s or even more.